May 09, 2023

 In L.B. v Hungary, the Grand Chamber of the European Court of Human Rights (the Court) applied the general measures doctrine developed in Animal Defenders International v.
-UK to find that the Hungarian legislative policy of publishing the personal data of taxpayers who were in debt violated of Article 8 of the European Convention of Human Rights (ECHR).
+UK to find that the Hungarian legislative policy of publishing the personal data of taxpayers who were in debt violated Article 8 of the European Convention on Human Rights (ECHR).
 The Court criticised the quality of the parliamentary review conducted at the domestic level and the balance struck by national authorities between the competing individual and public interests.

 The majority ruling was in turn criticised by Judge Kūris in a concurring opinion; Judge Serghides in a partly concurring and partly dissenting opinion; and Judges Wojtyczek and Paczolay in a dissenting opinion.
 While interesting arguments were raised by all of the judges, this post will focus on those advanced by Judge Kūris, who strongly disagreed with the approach taken by the Court.

 Following a tax inspection in 2013, the Hungarian Tax Authority found that the applicant had tax arrears of approximately €625,000.
 In 2014, his personal data was published on a list of tax defaulters on the Tax Authority’s website, in accordance with the relevant provisions of the domestic law in respect of individuals whose tax arrears exceeded 10 million Hungarian forints (€30,000) for the previous quarter.